#58 TRENDING IN Youth Voices πŸ”₯

 100k+ pageviews

 Mia Johansson is the founder and developer of The Teen Magazine.
-She is finishing her last year at Harvard as a computer science student and then will move to LA where she will work for SpaceX.
-Mia enjoys spending her free time traveling, surfing, skiing, and spending time with friends.
+She currently works at SpaceX as a software developer.
+Mia enjoys spending her free time surfing, traveling, and spending time with family and friends.

 Comment